 - 1 tablespoon lemon juice

-Add the lemon juice and sea salt and give it one last stir.
+- Add the lemon juice and give it one last stir.

-Serve hot over baked sweet potatoes, baked russet potatoes, or cooked brown rice.
+- Serve hot over baked sweet potatoes, baked russet potatoes, cooked brown rice, or cooked rice noodles.

 - Pumpkin Curry

-- Thai Green Curry with Green Beans and Sweet Potatoes
+- Green Curry with Green Beans and Sweet Potatoes